TCBL/tcbl-user-data-manager/README.md

 mvn spring-boot:run
 ```

+Remark: will also work if `application.yml` is in `src/main/resources` (next to `application.yml.dist`),
+but this is descouraged, because it would lead to unwanted packaging of this `application.yml` into the jar file when building it!

 ### c.
 In IntelliJ IDEA

 IntelliJ IDEA supports Spring Boot apps out of the box.
 Navigate to `be.ugent.idlab.tcbl.userdatamanager.TCBLUserDataManager`, right-click on
 the class name or the `main` function and create an application.

-Put your specific `application.yml` in directory `src/main/resources/` (next to the application.yml.dist file).
+Put your specific `application.yml` in the root directory of the project.

 Ready to run!

+Same remark as for running using maven.